vanderbilt-data-science/dssg-template/README.md

 ## Community Guidelines

-We aim to create a welcoming and inclusive community where everyone can feel comfortable and valued, regardless of skill level, background, ability, or identity, and we value members from diverse backgrounds.
+We aim to create a welcoming and inclusive community where everyone can feel comfortable and valued, regardless of skill level, background, ability, or identity.
 To ensure a positive atmosphere, please adhere to our code of conduct and community guidelines.

 ## Meetings